 Dr. Clouse’s research focuses on HIV and TB in South Africa, with a particular interest in operational issues related to improved HIV treatment and care, including patient engagement in care and TB/HIV integration.
 Her work has helped to recognize that women who are diagnosed with HIV during antenatal care in South Africa fall out of care at alarmingly high rates, and that the risk of loss is greatest after delivery.
 In 2015, Dr. Clouse was awarded a K01 award from the National Institute for Mental Health (NIMH) to explore the impact of frequent population mobility on retention in postpartum HIV care in South Africa.

 This early support from NIMH provided the basis for her current work exploring the use of a GPS-enabled smartphone app for characterizing mobility and improving engagement in care among pregnant and postpartum women in South Africa.
 With additional support from NIMH in 2019 (R34 MH118028), Dr. Clouse leads a team from the University of Cape Town, the University of California, San Francisco, and Jembi Health Systems in developing, implementing and assessing the CareConekta smartphone app (ClinicalTrials.gov NCT03836625).

-Dr. Clouse joined the faculty of the Vanderbilt University School of Nursing in 2018.
+Dr. Clouse joined the faculty of the Vanderbilt University School of Nursing in 2018 where she enjoys teaching research methods to emerging nurse-scientists in the PhD program.
 She maintains Core Faculty status within the Vanderbilt Institute for Global Health and has a secondary appointment at the Vanderbilt University Department of Medicine, Division of Infectious Diseases.